 Meatloaf with oatmeal is such a breeze to make!
-It only takes a few minutes to prep, then you just pop it in the oven.
-It’s a fairly hands-off recipe that comes together quickly and always satisfies!
-Serve with your favorite sides and you’ve got an amazing dinner on the table!
+It only takes a few minutes to prep; then pop it in the oven.

-Easy, wholesome meatloaf with oatmeal uses simple ingredients to make a dinner you’re going to adore!
-Make sure you’re using quick oats, so they blend and cook into the meatloaf well!
+Easy, wholesome meatloaf with oatmeal uses simple ingredients to make a dinner you will adore!
+Make sure you’re using quick oats so they blend and cook into the meatloaf well!

 - 2 pounds Ground Beef – I prefer ground chuck for this recipe, but you can also use a ground beef/ground pork combination.